sbrysch/tudelft-colabresearch-mapping-converter/README.md

        python converter.py

-5. To display the newly imported data on the [webapp](https://github.com/odqo/tudelft-colabresearch-mapping-webapp), you must upload the output files to the [data repository](https://github.com/odqo/tudelft-colabresearch-mapping-data).
+5. To display the newly imported data on the [webapp](https://github.com/odqo/tudelft-colabresearch-mapping-webapp), you must upload the [output files](./data/output/) (all but the `.gitignore`) to the [data repository](https://github.com/odqo/tudelft-colabresearch-mapping-data).

 ### Import a custom dataset